 And how do you do that?
 By aligning your strategies and decisions with customers’ needs, expectations, likes, and dislikes.

 That’s where customer satisfaction surveys come to light.
 They offer a sure-shot way to keep customers delighted and turn them into your biggest brand advocates.
 While such surveys give customers a platform to voice their concerns, brands get a window to peek into a customer’s mind and heart.

-While anyone can create these surveys, asking the right questions is what requires effort and expertise.
+While anyone can create customer satisfaction surveys, asking the right questions is what requires effort and expertise.
 This blog presents a carefully curated list of the 100+ customer satisfaction survey questions across diverse categories that you can ask your customers.